 “Ultimately it is the storytelling, and storyteller, that truly make Sington’s film so memorable.” ★★★★☆ – Culture Whisper

-With the prospect of years in prison he tries desperately to think of a way out of his predicament.
+With the prospect of years in prison, he tries desperately to think of a way out of his predicament.
 He decides that giving the police information on the murder of a local woman would surely get him out of his charges.
 Soon his boyish theory backfires.
 He is charged with the murder of 33-year-old Linda Mae Craig and thrown in a cell.
 Sentenced to death in 1983, years of solitude followed.
 Nick’s words are punctuated with emotion and feeling.
-His demeanour changes as his converse continues.

 All are elements which combine to make this film captivating.
 Your attention is maintained and your mind does not wander.
 This is a death row documentary that holds you in place for its entirety.